bbmusa/bbmusa/README.md

 # Yashaswa Varshney
 Aligarh, UP | +91 6396300355 | [yswa.var@icloud.com](mailto:yswa.var@icloud.com) | [GitHub: bbmusa](https://github.com/bbmusa) | DOB: 02-02-2002

-## Professional Summary
-Dedicated and innovative software developer with a strong foundation in backend development, database operations, and automation solutions.
-Experienced in building robust applications using Python, FastAPI, and various database technologies.
-Keen interest in financial technology and data analytics, with a proven track record of developing efficient tools for market analysis and backtesting systems.

 ## Education
 **B.Tech in Computer Science and Communication** (Minor: Financial Economics using Data Analytics)
 Kalinga Institute of Industrial Technology